 Biologic drugs have all been shown to be effective in improving gut symptoms, bringing about and maintaining remission (preventing flares) in people with moderate to severe Crohn’s or Colitis.
 They can also reduce the need for hospitalisation or surgery.
 But they don’t work for everyone, and for some people they stop working after some time.

 Because they suppress parts of the immune system, all biologics carry an increased risk of infections, which in rare cases can be serious.
-Find out more in our individual Drug treatment information sheets.
+Find out more in our individual drug treatment information.

 Symptoms outside the gut